aSilentInferno/SortFiles/README.md

 This program is intended for personal use to help organize files and improve workflow.
 Please verify the program behavior with test files before using it on critical data.

 ---

-This README now provides a comprehensive overview of the tool, instructions for installation and usage, and example scenarios to guide users.